kontainapp/km/docs/vms_packer_in_ci_and_more.md

 * GITHUB_TOKEN - token to check out KM repo - during CI, received from github.
 When running manually, set it to a personal github token (see Account->Setting->DevOptions->PersonalTokens in Github UI)
 * SRC_BRANCH - current branch, used for KM checkout in the Packer VM.
 Default is the current branch

+* PACKER_DIR - if this is passed, the make *inside* the packer-managed VM will happen there.
+It is done to allow "scanning" of dirs inside, not outside of packer.
+E.g. `make -C payloads/busybox test-withpacker PACKER_DIR=payloads ...` with run ONE packer VM and run make there in payloads dir, which will do the scanning of subdirs.
+It's a hack to avoid the cost of running multiple packer-managed VMs for the same - i.e. `make -C payloads test-withpacker ...` with run packer for EACH subdir.

 See the script and packer config for more details

 ### Base image for tests